WordCamp Europe 2015 — Spain

-Tribe Meetup is a unstructured and unmoderated meetings divided in tribes (groups).
+Tribe Meetups are unstructured and unmoderated group meetings for people with same interests.
 To better understand why they were so important you first need to understand that there were around 1000 attendees all around the globe with a wide range of interests.
 It would be cool to talk to all of them but it’s rather impossible.

 The awesome thing about the tribe meetups is that they are like small conferences inside a bigger conference and everyone can have a chance to speak and to raise subjects into discussion.
 There were 9 tribes organized: Content Creators & Bloggers, Accessibility, Plugin Authors, Theme Authors, Agencies, Multilingual, Freelancers, and Designers.

 I attended Plugin Authors and Theme Authors tribe.
 Because of tight schedule, we even had arranged to continue the Theme Authors tribe meetup after the conference at the bar.
 The tribe meetups was a chance to meet some great theme authors with big names :) For example, Template Monster, I bet you heard about them.

 The most important and hot topics were related to the state of WordPress Marketplaces and products quality, WordPress.org directories, multi-purpose themes.

 For me, this part was the most valuable one actually.

 Think of the Experts Bar as a magical place where all your questions about WordPress will be answered by industry specialists.

 Starting from design, engineering, or hosting and ranging to topics like how to organise your own WordCamps, fashion and dating advice, and even Game Of Thrones characters mourning therapy, you can expect it all from our panel of experts.